Sv443-Network/UserUtils/README.md

 A class that manages a userscript's configuration that is persistently saved to and loaded from GM storage.
 Also supports automatic migration of outdated data formats via provided migration functions.
+You may create as many instances as you like as long as they have different IDs.

 ⚠️ The configuration is stored as a JSON string, so only JSON-compatible data can be used.
+Circular structures and complex objects will throw an error on load and save.
 ⚠️ The directives `@grant GM.getValue` and `@grant GM.setValue` are required for this to work.

 The options object has the following properties: